dariozanca/FixaTons/README.md

 ## Download FixaTons

 - Clone or download the folder with the code
-- Download the zip file from https://www.dropbox.com/s/i5xw3xbgqdw6tk8/FixaTons.zip?dl=0 and extract its content in the same folder with the code
+- Download the zip file from LINK and extract its content in the same folder with the code

 ## Structure of FixaTons